-Item Grant Funds Requested Total grant funds must be between \$25,000 - \$150,000 For each section, provide a brief (1-2 sentence or bulleted list) explanation of requested funding For example which staff members will be paid using Personnel funds, what are the supplies you wish to purchase, etc. Personnel / Staff Labor Costs Include all requested personnel (salary) costs for new and existing staff working on deliverables for this grant.
+Item Grant Funds Requested Total grant funds must not exceed the maximum award amount of \$3,000,000 For each section, provide a brief (1-2 sentence or bulleted list) explanation of requested funding For example, what are the supplies you wish to purchase, what services will be used for certain contractors, etc. Personnel / Staff Labor Costs Include all requested personnel (salary) costs for new and existing staff working on deliverables for this grant.
 Fringe Benefits Include all fringe costs for new or existing staff working on deliverables for this grant (fringe costs are benefits related to employment, e.g. insurance, etc.) Contracted Services This is funding you plan to give to a vendor or contractor to complete a service as part of the project.
 You are encouraged to attach any estimates you've received to your application.

-Item Grant Funds Requested Total grant funds must be between \$25,000 - \$150,000 For each section, provide a brief (1-2 sentence or bulleted list) explanation of requested funding For example which staff members will be paid using Personnel funds, what are the supplies you wish to purchase, etc. Supplies Include any trees, soil, mulch, watering bags, etc. Note: Equipment is NOT allowed.
+Item Grant Funds Requested Total grant funds must not exceed the maximum award amount of \$3,000,000 For each section, provide a brief (1-2 sentence or bulleted list) explanation of requested funding For example, what are the supplies you wish to purchase, what services will be used for certain contractors, etc. Supplies Include any trees, soil, mulch, watering bags, etc. Note: Equipment is NOT allowed.
 Equipment is nonexpendable, tangible personal property with an acquisition cost greater than \$5,000 per unit and a useful lifespan of more than 1 year.
 Other, Including Subawards Subawards are funding you plan to give to a partner organization to complete part of the project.
-Applicants that pass-through funding (sub-award) for work in disadvantaged communities must pass the match waiver to sub-awardees performing the work.
+Applicants that pass-through funding (sub-award) for work in disadvantaged communities must pass the match waiver to sub- awardees performing the work.
 Please identify/explain any other expenses.
+Grant Request Total